 A health care professional who specializes in all areas of diabetes care and helps you understand how your medicines work, how to check your blood sugar, how to take care of problems with your medicine, and how to make meal and action plans.

 diabetic ketoacidosis (DKA)

 DKA is a condition that occurs when there is a buildup of ketones in the blood.
 Ketones are made when the body uses fat for energy instead of sugar.
-This can happen when your cells don’t get the sugar they need to use for energy.
+This can happen when the ratio of glucose to insulin in the body is improper, so your cells don’t get the sugar they need to use for energy.

 fasting plasma glucose (FPG)